UCREL Summer School in corpus-based NLP

 What topics does the UCREL NLP Summer School cover?

 The programme consists of a series of linked intensive two-hour sessions, some involving practical work, others more discussion-oriented.
 The instructors include external guest speakers, as well as speakers from Lancaster University.
-In the 2017 syllabus, speakers, and their (provisional) session titles, include:
+In the 2018 syllabus, the provisional session titles include:

-There are additional daily lectures shared with the other Summer School events, each illustrating cutting-edge research using corpus data.
+There are additional lectures shared with the other Summer School event.

 The full timetable will be made available on this page when completed.